How to Engage with a Narcissist When You Can't Fully Go No Contact.

 Instead I would recommend a framework similar to this when dealing with a narcissist:

 Figure out your needs and boundaries first: What do you need?
 Where do you begin and where do they end?
 What are your needs and then what do you need to protect yourself?
 Identify that within yourself first.
-(Don't have this conversation with the narcissist it will most likely not be helpful to you).
+Figure out where you stand.
+I would recommend talking to a trusted person or professional to figure this out for yourself first and foremost.
+I would not recommend figuring this stage out with the narcissist as that will most likely not be helpful to you.

 2.Figure out what the narcissists' coping or communication is.
 Are they gaslighting?
 Are they projecting?
 Do they put you down so they can feel good about themselves?
 Identifying what they are doing and why they are using it can help to depersonalize it but also then to know how to engage with them.